Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

     After this is completed, you should be able to repeat step 1 of this phase to insure that the server is running in Replica Set mode.

-3. Once you have verified the Replica Set server is running in Replica Set mode you must create a hot backup of the source data.
+3. Once you have verified the TokuMX 2.x server is running in Replica Set mode, it's time to create a hot backup of the source data.
 This process is described in detail in the [Hot Backup section of the Percona TokuMX Documentation](https://www.percona.com/doc/percona-tokumx/hot_backup.html "Hot Backup Documentation").